Smrecz/DecisionTree/README.md

 DecisionTree is aimed to provide a skeleton to build your decision tree around and to facilitate logic understanding, requirements cross-check and knowledge sharing by generating visualization definition in DOT language.<br>

 # Graph definition in DOT
-DOT language is used to define graphs and is understood by many tools.<br>
-(all of which have dependency on Graphviz: https://graphviz.org/)<br>
+DOT language is used to define graphs and is understood by many tools - all of which have dependency on Graphviz: https://graphviz.org/<br>

-DecisionTree's ConvertToDotGraph() method output can be used to generate a graph visualisation.<br>
+DecisionTree's `ConvertToDotGraph<T>()` method output can be used to generate a graph visualisation.<br>
 You can use on-line tools like for example: https://dreampuf.github.io/GraphvizOnline/<br>

 # Examples